Shadows of quantum machine learning: Properties of flipped models

 Going a bit further, we also propose an algorithm to evaluate the flipped model we constructed in our proof (see Algorithm \ref{alg:flipping}).
 Given that we only assume to know the eigenvalue decomposition of the single $O_i$'s, and not that of the full observable $O(\thv)$, we do not decompose $O(\thv)$ directly into its positive and negative components, but rather the $O_i$'s.
 For this, we define:

 We then recover $\rho'(\thv)$ via importance sampling of the indices $i,j$ and $\pm$ and the implementation of the pure state $V(\thv) W_i\ket{j}$ (see Algorithm \ref{alg:flipping})\footnote{In Algorithm \ref{alg:flipping}, $\sigma(\thv)$ corresponds to either $\rho'_+(\thv)$ or $\rho'_-(\thv)$, depending on the sampled $b \in \{+, -\}$.}.
-Naturally, one could alternatively design a full unitary implementation of $\rho'(\thv)$ using ancillary qubits to prepare coherent encodings of the probability distributions appearing in Algorithm \ref{alg:flipping}, along with controlled operations between these ancillas and the working register, but this would require more qubits and a more complicated quantum implementation.
+Naturally, one could alternatively design a full unitary implementation of $\rho'(\thv)$ using auxiliary qubits to prepare coherent encodings of the probability distributions appearing in Algorithm \ref{alg:flipping}, along with controlled operations between these auxiliary qubits and the working register, but this would require more qubits and a more complicated quantum implementation.